haskus/haskus-system/README.md

 ## Architectures

-Haskus provides architecture specific modules (currently only for x86-64), in particular the thin architecture specific layer to call Linux system calls.
+Haskus system provides architecture specific modules (currently only for x86-64), in particular the thin architecture specific layer to call Linux system calls.
 Additionally, Haskus has a dictionnary of x86 instructions; it is currently used to implement a disassembler and could be used to implement assemblers, analyzers, emulators, etc. A wrapper for the x86's cpuid instruction is also provided.

 * Haskus.Arch.X86_64: Currently only X86-64 is supported [documentation](doc/manual/x86.md)
    * Haskus.Arch.X86_64.ISA: instruction set architecture